TanmoySG/wunderDB/README.md

 ## Setup

 To run wunderDb, download the `wunderdb` binary of the [latest release](https://github.com/TanmoySG/wunderDB/releases) based on your OS and Architecture.
-Once downloaded, run the following command to start wunderdb.
+Once downloaded, run the binary to start wunderdb.

 ```shell
 ./wunderdb